JeremyRann/JSUnicode/doc/api-reference.md

 * BOMMismatchBehavior: A string specifying what JSUnicode should do if it receives conflicting information about a byte collection's encoding.
 This can happen if for instance the encoding option is set to UTF-8, but the input has a UTF-16BE BOM at the beginning.
 The possible options are in `jsunicode.constants.BOMMismatchBehavior`: "throw", "trustBOM", and "trustRequest" (the default is "throw").
 Note that the encoding options "UTF-16" and "UTF-32" are somewhat loose; for those options, JSUnicode will use the presense of a Byte Order Mark to determine endianness but default to Big Endian if there is no BOM.
 If no encoding is specified (or it's set to "guess"), UTF-8 is assumed.
 * lineEndingConversion: A string specifying if JSUnicode should attempt to alter line endings while decoding.
 Options are in `jsunicode.constants.lineEndingConversion`: "none", "lf", "crlf", and "cr" (default "none").
 * byteReaderOptions: An options object that is passed along to the byteReader.
 None of the built-in byteReaders have additional options, although any new byteReaders registered get access to this options object should they need it.
+* validate: A boolean indicating if the output should be the decoded string or a validation object (see validate function documentation below)

 For example, to decode the above encoding example:
 ```javascript